eclipse-cdt-cloud/tsp-python-client/README.md

   --open-trace TRACE_PATH
                         Path to trace to open
   --name NAME           trace name
+  --list-trace UUID     Get details on the given trace --list-traces         List all open traces on the server --open-experiment EXP_NAME
+                        Open experiment on the server --list-experiment UUID
+                        Get details on the given experiment --list-experiments    List all open experiments on the server --delete-experiment UUID
-  --list-traces         List all open traces on the server --list-trace UUID     Get details on the given trace --list-outputs UUID   Gets details on the given trace --get-tree OUTPUT_ID  Gets the tree of an output --uuid UUID           The UUID of a trace
+                        Delete an experiment on the server --list-outputs UUID   Gets details on the given trace --list-output OUTPUT_ID
+                        Gets details on the given output of a trace --get-tree OUTPUT_ID  Gets the tree of an output --uuid UUID           The UUID of a trace
+  --uuids [UUIDS [UUIDS ...]]
+                        The list of UUIDs --list-extensions     Get the extensions loaded --load-extension EXTENSION_PATH
+                        Load an extension
+  --delete-extension EXTENSION_NAME
+                        Delete an extension

 ```